 The Wichita MSA has numerous retail centers, including New Market Square, the Waterfront, and Bradley Fair, which had encouraged industry growth until the economic decline occurred.
-However, retail trade employment has been increasing, specifically by 3.1 percent from 2012 to 2013 and 1.4 percent from 2013 to 2015, year-over-year.
+Retail trade employment increased, specifically by 3.1 percent from 2012 to 2013 and 1.4 percent from 2013 to 2016, year-over-year.
+In 2017, retail trade employment in Kansas declined for the first time since 2010.